 In addition to corn, soybean, wheat, and alfalfa grains, feeds will contain a wide variety of trace elements such as selenium, copper sulfate, ferrous sulfate, and vital amino acids such as methionine.

 You will also supplement them with a large variety of vitamins and, of course, calcium carbonate for shell making.

 In these modern times, scratch is fed as a treat because it lacks sound, wholesome nutritional substance giving only 8-9% protein equivalency which is vastly inferior to the feed content.

 Think of it this way:

 - Chicken Scratch = French Fries and Soda

 While we all love to indulge in special treats for ourselves and our animals, it should not become the mainstay of their (or our) diet.

 The body will take all the nutrition it needs to maintain good health.
-If the diet is really bad, she will start to look tatty, dropping feathers (mini molts), dull eyes, depressed demeanor and lack of energy.
+If the diet is terrible, she will start to look tatty, dropping feathers (mini molts), dull eyes, depressed demeanor, and lack of energy.

 ULTIMATE CHICKEN SCRATCH WITH PURPLE CORN